adhilbayya/JavaScript-noob/README.md

 # JavaScript-noob
-In this you will be seeing all the basic javascript programs that i have done while studing this All the projects are simple and easy to do.
+In this you will be seeing all the basic javascript programs that you can learn while learning Js.
+All the projects are simple and easy to do.

-1.JavaScript stone paper scissor game using if/else statement.
+1.JavaScript stone paper scissor game using if/else statement. <br>
-2.JavaScript stone paper scissor game using switch statement.
+2.JavaScript stone paper scissor game using switch statement.  <br>
+3.